NTU-ALComLab/Generalized-Toffoli-gates/README.md

 Simulates a multi-step circuit implementation of a Hamming-control Toffoli gate using ordinary two-control-qubit Toffoli gates.

-This corresponds to the baseline circuit comparison for Hamming-control gates.
+This corresponds to the baseline dynamical simulation for the Hamming-control comparison.
+In this simulation, X gates are treated as ideal gates, and decoherence is modeled during the two-control-qubit Toffoli evolutions.

 ### `SimulationOfToffoliControlError.py`